CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 back to the host.
 When docker runs in the container, it will use the host machine's docker service.

-3) Use build tools installed in the custom deployer image.
+3) Use build tools installed in a custom deployer image.
 In this case, you'll want to create a new image based on `cloudreactor/aws-ecs-cloudreactor-deployer`:

         FROM cloudreactor/aws-ecs-cloudreactor-deployer:2.0.0